-Tomato plants require much attention and optimum conditions like temperature, pH, humidity, etc. Depending on where you live you might have to plant tomatoes at a different time for optimal results.
+Tomato plants require much attention and optimum conditions like temperature, pH, humidity, etc. Depending on where you live, you might have to plant tomatoes at different times for optimal results.

 When to Plant Tomatoes In Pennsylvania (PA)?

 The perfect time to plant tomatoes in Pennsylvania is the end of April to May.
 The average temperature at the end of April is between 50-69°F (10-20.5°C).